fourier-space/Computing-2-Notes/README.md

 As a file running on a browser, it also has access to all the [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API), e.g. [`document`](https://developer.mozilla.org/en-US/docs/Web/API/Document) to access the *Document Object Model (DOM)* which manpulates browser UI elements in the page, and [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) which faciltates *ajax* requests.

 ### Server Main File ###
+The server main file is the entry point to the main program that is run by node.js.
+In our context, this file will have two responsibilities: the first is to statically serve the browser program to web browsers that request it;
+and second to handle any *ajax* requests that instances of the browser program make to the server.
+Within that remit, the server may access other resources such as external APIs, databases, file system, connected equipment, coordination with multiple browser instances, etc.

+The server specific APIs that are available here are [what is provided by node](https://nodejs.org/docs/latest/api/) as well as any packages installed with *npm*, such as [express](https://expressjs.com/).

+We will use the convention of calling the server main file `server.js`.
+This file can be run directly by the node.js runtime,
 ```bash
 node server.js
 ```
+However, you are more frequently going to run it from *vscode* as a launch configuration in `launch.json`.

+A historical context to be aware of; node.js has supported modules for longer than they have been part of the javascript standard when they were introduced in ES6.
+That original system is called *CommonJS* modules, and you may see javascript files with a `.cjs` extension.
+Node 14.0 introduced support for the newer ES6 modules, which is the same system used in the web browser, and what we will make exclusive use of.
+For node to recognise `.js` files as using the ES6 module system, we need to explicitly turn this on by adding a `"type": "module"` property to the `launch.json` file in the web-app root directory.
+If you see code using the `require` function, e.g. `const express = require("express");`, this is using CommonJS modules;
+you may be able to swap this out for the ES6 `import` statement, `import express from "express";`.

 ### Modules ###
 Modules are files that don't run in their own right, but export functionality that other javascript files can import and make use of.